Hours: M-F 8:30-5 PM ET

 Credit for Experience

-Through the UWW Degree Completion Program, you can bring in or earn up to 105 credits for your prior coursework, prior learning, and your work and life experience (up to 75 transfer credits + up to 30 UMass credits for the prior learning portfolio = 105 possible credits).
+As a UWW Interdisciplinary Studies student, you can bring in or earn up to 105 credits for your prior coursework, prior learning, and your work and life experience (up to 75 transfer credits + up to 30 UMass credits for the prior learning portfolio = 105 possible credits).

 Because what you've done in life matters, we respect the experiences you bring to the table—both in and out of the classroom.
 Unlike most universities, UMass Amherst allows you to earn “residence credits”—or UMass Amherst credits—in addition to transfer credits for your experience wherever possible, which has the potential to save you thousands of dollars on your degree.